JoshuaHockley/rpnhs/README.md

 `0x5a p` prints `90`\
 `3'12021 p` prints `142`

-When 'c' is given in the position indicated above, the input is interpreted as a radix complement representation (In binary, this is two's complement).
+When `c` is given in the position indicated above, the input is interpreted as a radix complement representation (In binary, this is two's complement).

 `0bc01001 p` prints `9`\
 `0bc1001 p` prints `-7`\
 `10c'856 p` prints `-144`

 #### Printing
-The `p` command (short for `print`) can be extended with base information.
+The `p` command can be extended with base information.
 |     |     |
 | --- | --- |
 | Binary   | `pb(c)`  |